IliasHad/habitscript_vscode/README.md

-# codabits README
+# Codabit Vs Code Extension

-Make coding a Habit
+Track Your Time Spent On Coding and Make Coding a Habit

 ## Features